dotpointer/dptools/README.md

 A list of available commands, some may not be listed here, also have a look in the installation directory.
+### autogit

+Automatically initiate, stage and make commits to a git repository.

 ### backup-create, backup-mount, backup-sync, backup-umount